Season:

 Dates and prices

-ARRIVAL – BLUE LAGOON – REYKJAVIK
+ARRIVAL – BLUE LAGOON – REYKJAVÍK

 Hallgrimskirka Reykjavik

 Fly to Iceland and collect your rental car on arrival at Keflavik International Airport.
 Dive into the geothermal waters of the Blue Lagoon before heading south to your first accommodation.
-A visit to the Blue Lagoon geothermal spa could be a good start on your stay in Iceland.
-Guests renew their relationship with nature, soak up the scenic beauty and enjoy breathing the clean, fresh air while relaxing in the warm geothermal sea water.
-Please note that admission to the Blue Lagoon needs to be booked ahead, and entrance is not included in this offer.
-On the roundtrip in Iceland you will also find other geothermal pools to visit.
+A visit to the Blue Lagoon geothermal spa* could be a good start to your stay in Iceland.
+Guests renew their relationship with nature, soak up the scenic beauty, and enjoy breathing the clean, fresh air while relaxing in the warm geothermal seawater.
+On the roundtrip in Iceland, you will also find other geothermal pools to visit.
 First night in Reykjavik.

 Whale watching ©Gentle Giants